mayjspencer/Nim-Game-Project/README.md

-# Lab 6: Nim with Polymorphic Players
+# Nim with Polymorphic Players

 [Nim](https://en.wikipedia.org/wiki/Nim) is an ancient two-player strategy game that is played with a collection of identical objects organized into piles.
 The number and sizes of the piles can change from game to game, but 3-4-5 and 1-3-5-7 are commonly used.
 Players take turns removing one or more objects from any single pile until none remain.
 The loser is the player that removes the last object.

-In this lab, we will use our newly acquired knowledge of exceptions and abstract classes to write a Nim video game!
-Below is example output from the game in which I vanquish my computer opponent, RandomPlayer.
+Below is example output from the game in which the human beats the computer opponent, RandomPlayer.
-After passing the unit tests, you can challenge RandomPlayer yourself by writing a driver class with a five-line main method.

 ```text
 Piles: [3, 4, 5]